 Note: Transgender people do not transition for cisgender people’s pleasure, comfort, permission, etc. Trans people transition to live their truth.
 Trans people do NOT transition to look like or copy cis people.
 Trans people do NOT transition to attract or trap cis people.
 Trans people transition for their happiness, peace of mind, satisfaction, etc. The only time trans people factor cis people into their thinking is when they are worried cis people will harm/kill them or when discrimination leads to them losing jobs, access to healthcare, right to pee in public bathrooms, child custody, etc.

 The medical health and mental health needs/concerns of transgender people are not taught in med school/psych programs and there are so few in depth trainings available.
 Most cisgender professionals don’t know anything and don’t have the training to provide care to trans people.
 And most of them don’t even know how to help people process their own feelings about gender.
-Most professionals don’t know how to help anyone determine for themselves whether they are transgender or a cisgender person with gender-related concerns.
+Most professionals don’t know how to help anyone determine for themselves if they are actually transgender or if they are cisgender with gender-related concerns.
 So it is rare, but possible that a cisgender therapist with no proper training could encourage a another cisgender person with gender role/gender presentation concerns to transition.
-That’s SO rare because usually cisgender people go out of their way to do whatever it takes to stop people from gender transitions.
+That’s SO rare because usually cisgender people go out of their way to do whatever it takes to prevent gender transitions.
 Despite what most cis people seem to think, nobody is passing out hormones, etc. to transgender people like candy.
 It can take months at minimum to receive clearance for any kind of trans-related care, assuming you have insurance that will cover anything.

 Though transgender people have always been around, trans people are becoming more visible in mainstream society so, as a result, more and more people see that being trans (and transitioning) is possible.
 At the end of the day, the rare cases of detransitioning that result from cis people mistakenly transitioning speaks more to systemic transmisia/transphobia in the healthcare field AND the desperate need for medical providers who are properly trained in transgender healthcare and working with gender-related concerns in general.
 Mental health professionals and doctors/nurses should be trained by trans people (a great way to create jobs) to be able to provide quality care and to be able to help all people process any gender-related feelings without judgment and/or bias.